Home Mortgage Denial Rates Hit 15.1% in 2024 as Higher Interest Rates Tighten Lending Standards

 Market Context and Implications

-The climbing denial rates signal a structural shift in how financial institutions evaluate commercial real estate risk.
-Where 2021 represented a period of relatively accommodative lending — fueled by near-zero interest rates and post-pandemic recovery optimism — the 2024 landscape demanded substantially more equity from borrowers and stronger operating fundamentals from underlying properties.
+The climbing denial rates signal a structural shift in how financial institutions evaluate borrower risk.
+Where 2021 represented a period of relatively accommodative lending — fueled by near-zero interest rates and post-pandemic recovery optimism — the 2024 landscape demanded substantially more from borrowers and stronger fundamentals.

-According to CNBC, the St. Louis Fed's findings highlight how monetary policy ripple effects extend beyond borrowing costs to access itself — a concerning development for a market already grappling with valuation uncertainty and refinancing walls approaching in 2025 and 2026.
+According to CNBC, the St. Louis Fed's findings highlight how monetary policy ripple effects extend beyond borrowing costs to access itself — a concerning development for a market already grappling with valuation uncertainty.

 Stay Ahead of the Market